Peperomia argyreia (Hook.f.) E.Morren

 Bloom Time: Summer

-Peperomia argyreia is a compact, nearly stemless, rosette-forming perennial plant.
+Peperomia argyreia is a perennial plant that forms compact, nearly stemless rosettes.
 As a houseplant, It typically grows up to 8 inches (20 cm) tall.
-Each round, glossy, fleshy leaf is up to 3.6 inches (9 cm) long and attractively striped with green and silver in a manner reminiscent of the watermelon rind.
+Each round, glossy, fleshy leaf is up to 3.6 inches (9 cm) long and attractively striped with green and silver, reminiscent of the watermelon rind.
 Leaf stems are an attractive red.
 Small greenish flowers on up to 3 inches (7.5 cm) long spikes rise slightly above the foliage in summer on red stalks.
 Flowers are interesting but not particularly showy.

 USDA hardiness zone 10a to 12b: from 30 °F (−1.1 °C) to 60 °F (15.6 °C).